Tech-Emiretus/gideonappoh.dev/src/blog/how-i-choose-id-type-for-database-entities.md

   - **Business Size**: Competitors can estimate the total number of entities in your system, such as orders, users, or transactions.
   - **Business Velocity**: By observing changes in IDs over time, competitors can infer your growth rate.
 For example, if the max order ID increases from 6000 to 6010 in a week, they know you processed only 10 orders that week.

-## Characteristics of a Good ID Type in Distributed Systems
+## Characteristics of Good ID Types in Distributed Systems

 1. **Idempotent & Universally Unique**: Timestamp-based IDs like ULID or Snowflake IDs prevent collisions and provide a true sense of uniqueness in distributed systems.